spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-A new plugin options, or `nil` to keep the current plugin options
+A new plugin options, or returns `nil` to keep the current plugin options

 ### `plugin_post`